SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 - Triggering a Power Automate flow
 - Installing a deployed solution from the app catalog
 - Setting regional settings for the site
-- Adding principals (users and groups) to SharePoint roles
+- Adding principals (users and groups) to SharePoint roles**
-- Setting external sharing capability for the site
+- Setting external sharing capability for the site**

 For a complete list of available actions and their parameters, see the [JSON schema](site-design-json-schema.md).

 > [!NOTE]
+> ** These actions are automatically blocked for channel sites
 > For libraries and lists, use the PowerShell command [Get-SPOSiteScriptFromList](/powershell/module/sharepoint-online/Get-SPOSiteScriptFromList) to create the site script syntax from an existing SharePoint list.

 Site scripts can be run again on the same site after provisioning.
 Site scripts are non-destructive, so when they run again, they ensure that the site matches the configuration in the script.